edsml-kl121/TH-watsonx-code-assistant-general-programming-workshop/python/README.md

 ## Instructions

-1. Please explain the code for @filename
+1. /explain @sample.py
 - Then let explain each function

-2. generate python docstrings for the python code provided: @filename
+2. /document @sample.py
 - Then generate for each code block

-3. Give some technical specification, recommend how to change code in @filename to satisfy a requirement
+3. I want to add addition capabilities in @sample.py

-4. Please fix this code: @bad.py
+4. Please fix @bad.py

-5. Using /docs IBM give code …
-6. Refactor this larger chunk of code into smaller functions @filename
-7. Generate Test case for @filename
+5. /unit-test @sample.py
 - Generate for each func

-8. generate build and deployment (Dockerfile) script for the python code provided. @filename
+6. generate build and deployment (Dockerfile) script for the python code provided. @sample.py